petkopara/PetkoparaCrudGeneratorBundle/README.md

 ## License

-TritonCrudBundle is licensed under the MIT License.
+CrudGeneratorBundle is licensed under the MIT License.